theRealAph/ScopeLocals/README.md

 There is one important detail in the `processQuery` code that still needs explaining.
-The call to `rowHandler.apply()` happens in a forked virtualThread().
+The call to `rowHandler.apply()` happens in a forked virtualThread.
 So, how can a call to `PERMISSIONS.get()` in the forked thread retrieve the value that was `set()` in the forking thread?
 This works because class `ExtentLocal` has been designed to share bindings across thread forks.
 Any `ExtentLocal` bindings present in the thread that calls `fork()` will be visible to the forked thread.

 It is worth emphasising that these bindings really are *shared*.
-The set of bindings established by the forking thread can be referenced by the forked thread without having to be copied.
+The forked thread can reference the set of bindings established by the forking thread without needing its own local copy.

 It is also worth noting that the fork/join model offered by `StructuredExecutor` means that a value bound in a call to to `where()` has a determinate lifetime,